actions/runner/docs/adrs/0354-runner-machine-info.md

 ## Decision

-The runner will looking for a file `.extra_setup_info` under runner's root directory, the file could be a JSON with a simple schema.
+The runner will look for a file `.extra_setup_info` under the runner's root directory, The file can be a JSON with a simple schema.
 ```json
 [
   {